jeevasidarth/Infin/README.md

 **Pass condition:** `ZPCS ≥ 0.35` (≥ 35% of zone peers show ≥ 40% delivery drop)

+> **Threshold Justification:** The 0.35 threshold was selected to balance two failure modes: setting it too high causes false negatives (legitimate claims from moderate disruptions get rejected); setting it too low causes false positives (fraudulent claims pass in partially-affected zones).
+During pilot, this will be tuned using observed disruption-activity correlation data.
+Until then, 35% represents a conservative but worker-fair baseline.

 > **Key distinction from Gate 4:** ZPCS validates the *event* — it doesn't look at individual behaviour.
 Gate 4 validates the *individual worker*.

 ---